singhsanket143/Ds-Algo-Notes/Recursion & Backtracking.md

+## Recursion

+- Also called Divide n conquer.

+- Better to say reduce and conquer.

+- Assume that smaller problem will work and build solution for larger problem.

+- Solution starts aggregating at base case.

+## Backtracking

+- A) Element of choice

+- B) Explore all possibilities (Solving question in tree like fashion )

+**Steps for Coding:**

+- Take a decision (When you take a decision, you know that now your problem has been reduced )

+- Recur (Solving reduced problem )

+- Undo Decision I

 **Q1 Gray Code**

 The gray code is a binary numeral system where two successive values differ in only one bit.